Saronic Gulf, Greece

 Nightlife in Poros

-We also recommend that you watch a movie at the open-air cinema Diana and attend one of the many family-friendly street performances taking place in the summer.
+We also recommend that you watch a movie at the open-air cinema Diana and attend one of the many family-friendly street performances taking place during summer.

 Food in Poros

-Here are some of our favorite local delicacies of Poros:
+Here are some of our favorite dishes and products of Poros:

 Villages in Poros